fuzziqersoftware/sharedstructures/README.md

     {
       auto g = allocator->lock(false); // false = read lock
-      // now the pool cannot be expanded or remapped within this process, and
+      // Now the pool cannot be expanded or remapped within this process, and
       // it's safe to read from the pool
     }
-    // now it's no longer safe to read from or write to the pool
+    // Now it's no longer safe to read from or write to the pool

     {
       auto g = allocator->lock(true); // true = write lock
-      // now the pool cannot be read or written by any other thread (even in
+      // Now the pool cannot be read or written by any other thread (even in
-      // other processes) and it's safe to call allocator->allocate,
+      // other processes) and it's safe to call allocator->allocate(),
-      // allocator->free, etc.
+      // allocator->free(), etc.
     }
-    // now it's no longer safe to read from or write to the pool
+    // Now it's no longer safe to read from or write to the pool

 HashTable, PrefixTree, Queue, and PriorityQueue use this global lock when they call the allocator or read from the tree, and are therefore thread-safe by default.
+AtomicVector (and IntVector) do not use an allocator and have no need for these locks.

 sharedstructures objects are not necessarily thread-safe within a process because one thread may remap the view of the shared memory segment while another thread attempts to access it.
 It's recommended for each thread that needs access to a Pool to have its own Pool object for this reason.